chazzka/clanekforest/clanek.md

 : Each of the trees gets assigned a random sample of *batch_size* datapoints.

 ranges
- : An approriate range of values for each of the features of a dataset.
+ : An appropriate range of values for each of the features of a dataset.

 max_depth
 : The maximum depth of a tree.
 Stopping criterion.
 For high-dimensionality problems it is advised to be set a higher value than in the standard implementation.
+Matter of a future research.

 Moreover, the number of trees can be set during the Forest initialization.